ITU's 160 anniversary

 13:25-13:40 Keynote presentation: Global Digital Product Information System framework and standards

 This keynote will present the Impact Initiative on Digitalization for a Circular Economy and introduce the blueprint for a Global Digital Product Information System (DPIS) framework.
 It will highlight ongoing efforts to advance international standards, promote interoperability across sectors, and strengthen global collaboration to enable circular, transparent, and sustainable value chains.
+Furthermore, updates on some pilot projects on batteries and textiles will be presented.

 13:40-14:40 Panel discussion on Digitalization for a Circular Economy: Standards, Policies, and Partnerships for a DPIS Framework